Dolphins Predicted to Break the Internet With Unique WR Addition

 Continuing: “Worthy is dynamic off the line and can tap into a second and third gear down the field.
 He also is crispy out of the break when asked to work back downhill.
 His hands have been spotty over his career, but he was much more reliable this past fall than he had been before.”

-Finally, Jeremiah noted that “after the catch, he has a jet pack on his back.”
-Explaining: “He explodes away from defenders and racks up big plays.”
+Finally, Jeremiah noted that “after the catch, he has a jet pack on his back,” saying “he explodes away from defenders and racks up big plays.”

-The draft scout compared him to a “taller version of Hollywood Brown,” voicing that “you can feel his speed in every game.”
-Needless to say, Worthy is a very enticing prospect for the Dolphins war room to debate if he makes it to No. 21 overall.
+The draft scout compared him to a “taller version of Hollywood Brown,” saying that “you can feel his speed in every game.”